 This is important since a lot of pre-workouts feature beta-alanine, which could be misleading.
 Taking it pre-workout offers no advantage, since it’s a cumulative effect, not intermittent.
 Plus having it in pre-workout could encourage you to take it 4-5x per week based on your training schedule, instead of every single day.

-There is no evidence that you need to cycle beta-alanine either.
+There is no evidence that you need to cycle beta-alanine.
 Since most trials are only a maximum of 12-weeks long, it is possible that this recommendation could change in the future.

 One thing that is unknown is how long it takes for carnosine levels to reach their peak.
 Most studies end before this potential ceiling is found.
 It appears as though carnosine levels are still rising 10 weeks into supplementation.

 Once you stop taking beta-alanine, the time it takes for your carnosine levels to return to their baseline appears to be between 6 and 15 weeks.